tiramiseb/terraform_packer_ansible/README.md

 As for me, I already knew:

-* Wordpress: I know what a server like that one can do
+* Wordpress: I know what it is for... for this exercise, it is not really relevant, apart from the fact I know how to install it.
-* Amazon Web Services: I already use this easy-to-user service
+* Amazon Web Services: I already use this easy-to-user service.
-* Docker: I do not work daily with that, but I already experimented it
+* Docker: I do not work daily with it, but I already experimented it (I didn't like it regarding how I worked at that moment, but it is perfect for the needs of automation).
-* Ansible: I tried in for 2 or 3 months in 2015, abandoned it for SaltStack for professional reasons
+* Ansible: I tried in for 2 or 3 months in 2015, abandoned it in favor of SaltStack for professional reasons (I worked with long-running server, most important part was not to define how servers had to be installed but how they must be maintained in a correct state).

 ## Components and their interactions

+### List of components

 * *Amazon Web Services* is a public cloud service, run by Amazon.
 * *EC2 Compute Cloud* is a virtual server hosting service, based on the